calcit-lang/calcit/README.md

 Paths defined in `:modules` field are just loaded as files from `~/.config/calcit/modules/`, i.e. `~/.config/calcit/modules/memof/compact.cirru`.

-Modules that ends with `/`s are automatically suffixed `compact.cirru` since it's the default filename.
+Modules that ends with `/`s are automatically suffixed `compact.cirru` since it's the default entry.

 ### Development